OHDSI/Broadsea/README.md

 docker-compose ps
 ```
 * **Wait up to a minute for the Broadsea containers to start**.
-* Open the OHDSI RStudio web interface in a web browser at http:your-docker-host-IP-address>:8787
+* Open the OHDSI RStudio web interface in a web browser at **http://your-docker-host-IP-address>:8787**
-* Open the Atlas OHDSI web application at http://your-docker-host-ip-address:8080/atlas
+* Open the Atlas OHDSI web application at **http://your-docker-host-ip-address:8080/atlas**
-* Open the Calypso OHDSI web application at http://your-docker-host-ip-address:8080/calypso
+* Open the Calypso OHDSI web application at **http://your-docker-host-ip-address:8080/calypso**
 * Use the below command to stop the running containers & remove them (new container instances can be started again later):
 ```
 docker-compose down
 ```

-## Detailed Instructions
+The Broadsea Methods Library container includes RStudio Server.
+By default it runs with a single user, userid="rstudio", password="rstudio".  **The "rstudio" user home directory only exists within the Docker container and any files saved to that directory will be lost if the container is removed!**

+**It is necessary to volume map the "rstudio" user home directory to the Docker host machine if you need to retain the files in that directory on the Docker host machine (see later section: "Sharing/saving files between RStudio & Docker host machine")**

-### Install Docker
+## Install Docker

 ### Mac OS X